flipmcf/CasterPak/Readme.md

 # Development Installs

-For dev installs, it's best to get things working without a container, then do a 'docker-compose' to make sure containers still build.
+For dev installs, it's best to get things working without a container, then do a 'docker compose' to make sure containers still build.

 as a developer, you are responsible for running the flask app 'casterpak' and the cache cleanup process separately helps debug stuff.